AlexanderDewhirst/redcan_edr_agent_tools/README.md

 - Use `argparse` Python library in `listener.py`
 - Allow server in `listener.py` to accept multiple concurrent connections
 - Provide better error handling

+## Use Cases
+There are a number of use-cases for a CLI within an application.
+This feature can provide developers a way to interact with your organization's public or private APIs.
+This can allow you to grow a community and obtain quick and reliable feedback on your product suite.
+One example would be fintech APIs, one that allows you to send/receive money digitally.